yoyeet961/sm64-visiblePUs-coop/README.md

 Latest dev version: beta 6

 Hold L, Z and press A to toggle the PU display.
+Current problems: Objects render in PU 0 (you won't be able to see yourself nor objects if you're in a PU, but you will be able to hear yourself and objects)

 ## Goal
 Make parallel universes visible, with absolutely no glitches.

 ## Contribution
-If you want to help me remove the glitches, please make a pull request.
+If you want to help me remove the glitches, DM me on discord.
+My username is defacube
-It would really help a lot.
-Or you can DM me on Discord.
-My username is defacube.